milaq/YCast/README.md

 YCast is for you if:
  * You do not want to use a proprietary streaming service
- * You are sick of loading and/or downtimes of the vRadio server
+ * You are sick of loading delays and/or downtimes of the vTuner service
- * You are unsure about the vTuner service's future
+ * You are unsure about the continuation of the service from Yamaha/vTuner

 ## Dependencies:
 Python version: `3`